-The Rural Planning and Development program is accepting applications for the Master of Planning program to start in September 2021.
+The Rural Planning and Development program is accepting applications for the Master of Planning program to start in January 2022.
 The Master of Planning is a one-year degree program intended for students with a completed undergraduate degree and 4-5 years of planning and development experience.
 The program consists of both required and elective courses and concludes with a major research paper.

 University of Guelph - Landscape Architecture Guest Lecture Series presents:

 The Creating Inclusive Economies Conference will focus on building bridges between public (government), private (businesses), and civil society (community organizations) sectors and finding ways to engage and collaborate on innovative policy development with the goal of enhancing the economic and social wellbeing of rural citizens.
 The conference is co-hosted by the Canadian Rural Revitalization Foundation and the Community Economic Development and Employability Corporation.